EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 a generic server)
-• User-intuitive approaches for expressing preferences (and possibly translate them to sensitivity labels) ©Security, Privacy, and Data Protection Laboratory (SPDP Lab)
+• User-intuitive approaches for expressing preferences (and possibly translate them to sensitivity labels)

-45/51

 Work to be investigated – 2
 • Consideration of previous disclosures
 • Type vs instance mismatch (server talks about classes, users refer to instances)
 • Integration with server-side solutions and more expressive server requests [ADFNPPSV-10]

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-46/51

 Server-side open issues – 1
 On the server-side there is still work to do to increase expressiveness.
 Today XACML:
 • does not provide a support for expressing and reasoning about